 You will learn

-- The most important ranking factors of the Instagram algorithm
+- The most important ranking factors in all the various parts of the app

 - Answers to Instagram's frequently-asked algorithm questions